 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Hagaman has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Hagaman has few renters and college students.
 But the biggest reason it is quieter in Hagaman than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Hagaman may be for you.

-Hagaman is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Hagaman doesn't have a public transportation system that people use for their commute.

 The per capita income in Hagaman in 2022 was $38,266, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $153,064 for a family of four.
 However, Hagaman contains both very wealthy and poor people as well.